avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Initialize Dam
 ~~~~~~~~~~~~~~~~~~~~~

-If the dam option is activated and the dam input shapefile is provided, the dam is initialized.
+If the dam option is activated (which is the case in the default configuration ``dam`` is ``True``)
+AND the dam input shapefile is provided, the dam is initialized and will be take into account for in the DFA computation.

 Initialize particles
 ~~~~~~~~~~~~~~~~~~~~~